 Goats also need shelter from the elements, so you will need a barn or shed.
 If this building has windows, make sure they are taller than the animals, or the goats will try to break through them.
 If the windows are lower and accessible, it would be a good idea to add protective bars or a sturdy screen.
 In the barn, they need hay for bedding and an area for water and food.

-10 Unique Qualities You Probably Don't Know About Goats
+10 Amazing Things You Probably Don't Know About Goats

 - Goats can be taught their name and will come when you call them.